AnisaaE/Add-Task---Docker/README.md

 # Linux Network Management with Docker

 This project demonstrates how to set up and manage a Linux network environment using Docker Compose.
 It includes a Node.js backend connected to MongoDB, a React frontend, and utilizes `iptables` for network access control and user role management.
+The purpose of the application is product management.
+Through the frontend part we can only see all available products.
+The frontend sends requests to the backend, which gets the products from the mongo database.
+Only the admin can add orders.
+Sending a request to add and delete orders is allowed only to the admin.
+Other users can see which products are in the database.

 ## Features